-Dean’s Office Student Success
+Dean’s Office Student Success (DOSS)

 The McCormack Graduate School’s (MGS) Dean’s Office Student Success (DOSS) program advances McCormack’s student mission.
-The initiative is a coordinated support system for graduate student success that engages college and university-wide support services for all MGS graduate students.
+The initiative is a coordinated support system for graduate and undergraduate student success that engages college and university-wide support services for all MGS graduate students.

 The John W. McCormack School of Policy and Global Studies delivers advanced, professional, and specialized academic educational offerings that impact communities, peoples, institutions, and societies.
 Our educational programs and student-centered learning models are interdisciplinary, domestic, comparativist, and global that engages policy and public affairs issues and themes around the world.
 Our students are involved in research focused, service learning in an array of policy action studies for effective socio-political and socio-economic problem solving and decision-making.
 Our students acquire knowledge, expertise, skills, and competencies in a range of subjects that inform critical policy issues and scenarios relevant for careers in several sectors.
 Careers include higher education and academia, research & development, health care action and management, aging services, public and international policy analysis, municipal management and public administration, conflict resolution, public mediation and cooperation, global governance and international development, gender equity and social policy, and nonprofit management.

 The Dean’s Office Student Success (DOSS) program advances the school’s student mission by working with the School’s department and program directors, chairs, and faculty.
 The program serves to cultivate a community of educational and career relationships that build professional competencies that will lead to their successes while here at the college and that will cultivate sustainable and enriching careers.
 The program facilitates student success from recruitment to degree completion and successful post-graduation placement.
-The program also provides an action-oriented student success platform that deepens, complements, and enhances existing graduate student support initiatives at UMass Boston to facilitate student success.
+The program also provides an action-oriented student success platform that deepens, complements, and enhances existing graduate and undergraduate student support initiatives at UMass Boston to facilitate student success.

 - Provide students with mentoring, advising, career, and financial counseling support.